moses-palmer/pystray/usage.rst

     icon = pystray.Icon('test name')

-In order for the icon to be displayed, we must provide an icon.
+In order for the icon to be displayed, you must provide an icon.
 This icon must be specified as a ``PIL.Image.Image``::

     from PIL import Image, ImageDraw